 - Add Territorial Council attribute to enable filtering of data for both download and webservice. - 88% of respondents identified having a Territorial Authority attribute as important; 22% extremely important, 22% as very important, and 44% as moderately important.
-No user story or commentary was provided to demonstrate the importance of this improvement. - Ensure all parcels, particularly on State Land, are fully attributed. - 88% of respondents reported full attributes on all parcels, particularly on State Land as important; 44% extremely important, 33% as very important, and 11% as moderately important.
-No user story or commentary was provided to demonstrate the importance of this improvement. - Adequate level of accuracy NZ Parcels have a nominal accuracy of 0.1-1m in urban areas and 1-100m in rural areas.
+No user story or commentary was provided to demonstrate the importance of this improvement. - Ensure all parcels, particularly on State Land, are fully attributed.
+88% of respondents reported full attributes on all parcels, particularly on State Land as important; 44% extremely important, 33% as very important, and 11% as moderately important.
+No user story or commentary was provided to demonstrate the importance of this improvement.
+Adequate level of accuracy - NZ Parcels have a nominal accuracy of 0.1-1m in urban areas and 1-100m in rural areas.
 This was originally assessed as adequate.
 However only 50% of respondents reported the accuracy of NZ Parcels of be adequate.
 We have issues around rivers that have changed overtime, particularly in rural areas

-Suitable vector topology - NZ Parcels is maintained as polygon features was originally assessed as adequate

-However, only 50% of respondents reported the topology of NZ Parcels of be adequate.

-We have issues with intersecting polygons and missing parcels

-No additional data improvements were suggested by the respondents.
+Suitable vector topology - NZ Parcels is maintained as polygon features was originally assessed as adequate However, only 50% of respondents reported the topology of NZ Parcels of be adequate.
+We have issues with intersecting polygons and missing parcels Additional Data Improvements No additional data improvements were suggested by the respondents.

-No additional data comments were provided by the respondents.
+Additional Comments No additional data comments were provided by the respondents.

-Transport

-Roads

-Key Dataset: National Road Centreline

-Lead Agency: New Zealand Transport Agency (NZTA)

-Data Source: NZ Transport Agency Open Data Portal

-https://opendata-nzta.opendata.arcgis.com/

-datasets/national-road-centreline
+RECANT

-The National Road Centreline dataset (Roads) has been identified as one of the datasets least fit for purpose for resilience and climate change.
+38% Transport Roads Key Dataset: National Road Centreline Lead Agency: New Zealand Transport Agency (NZTA) Data Source: NZ Transport Agency Open Data Portal https://opendata-nzta.opendata.arcgis datasets/national-road-centreline .com/ Key Dataset Score: August 2018 - 42% June 2019 Survey Summary The National Road Centreline dataset (Roads) has been identified as one of the datasets least fit for purpose for resilience and climate change.
 This is mainly due to the lack of national consistency, plus licensing restrictions imposed on access to road attributes.
 Roads is the lowest scoring dataset in terms of providing a national source of truth, and the biggest issues relate to attribution and accuracy limitations from any one source.
 This means the roads dataset provides one of the biggest opportunities to make a real improvement to contribute to resilience and climate change.
 The survey identifies creating a combined road closure network webservice, to show the status of both State Highways and local roads, as providing the highest value improvement.
 This would build on NZTA's existing work, as Roads is the only key dataset identified as being prepared for an emergency event, with the existing webservice of closed state highways.
 A national routable road network, with relevant attribution, supplied under Creative Commons licensing is required.
 Attribution requirements include identifying roads suitable for heavy goods vehicles, road state, level of service, traffic volume, road classification, road hierarchy, speed, restrictions and address.
 NZTA has started making attribution improvements, with the National Speed Limit Register which is currently being developed.

-- 1. NZTA understands the importance of providing easy access to road closure data and is working with LINZ to establish the next steps by December 2019. - 2.
-Adopt the NZGIS4EM emergency management symbology standard by June 2020. - 3.
-Update metadata to include contact information, geographic extent, coordinate system, spatial representation and collection method and include metadata as part of the data supply by June 2020. - 4.
-Supply the National Speed Limit Register as a webservice under Creative Commons licensing by October 2020. - 5.
-Publish NZTA roads data on data.govt.nz by June 2020.
+Priority Improvements 1.
+NZTA understands the importance of providing easy access to road closure data, but currently is unable to commit to an improvement plan.
+Future Improvements 2.
+Work with Road Controlling Authorities to create a combined view of road network closures, to show the status of both State Highways and local roads. - 3.
+Adopt the NZGIS4EM emergency management symbology standard. - 4.
+Update metadata to include contact information, geographic extent, coordinate system, spatial representation and collection method and include metadata as part of the data supply. - 5.
+Supply the National Speed Limit Register as a webservice under Creative Commons licensing. - 6.
+Publish NZTA roads data on data.govt.nz.

-6. Work with Road Controlling Authorities to create a combined view of road network closures, to show the status of both State Highways and local roads